Dumbledore712/bracketPredictor/README.md

 ## Libraries
-This project only requires tkinter.
+This project only requires the tkinter library.

 ## Shortcut Commands